Manuscript Preparation, Copyediting, and Proofreading

 Q. This is a widely debated issue.
 When reporting on your own research in a manuscript, do you refer to yourself in the first or third person?
 Example: “The authors surveyed participants at a local library” or “We surveyed participants at a local library.”
 What is CMOS’s take on this issue?

-A. Please see CMOS 5.220, s.v.
-I; me: “When you need the first person, use it.
-It’s not immodest to use it; it’s superstitious not to.”
+A. Please see CMOS 5.250, s.v.
+I; me: “When you need a first-person pronoun, use one.
+It’s not immodest to do so; it’s superstitious not to.”